gcruzsolano/prep/sections/computer.md

 engineering.
 Both of these industry domains are dominated by Mac and Linux.

+UNIX machines where invented for colleges such as MIT and others where thousands of users simultaneously worked, emailed and communicated with IRC chat.
+In fact, the world wide web was invented on a UNIX system as was email, FTP and every other major component of the Internet.

+Linux was designed to model the user experience of UNIX but be completely free and open source.
+GNU/Linux is the original and current accurate name because it combines GNU, which is an open source port of all the common UNIX commands, and Linux, the kernel developed by Linux Torvalds.
+It is not an exaggeration to say the Internet was invented on UNIX and now runs mostly on Linux.

+Under the hood Mac Darwin is mostly based on the FreeBSD UNIX operating system Jobs brought over from NeXT when he came back.
+This is not Linux but feels very much like it, which is why command line developers and system administrators prefer it.

 Even if you want or need Windows for software and games you can still get a Mac and Bootcamp it into Windows.
 The same is *not* true for a Windows machine.